And these nine will. And look gorgeous doing it.

 There are many types of glazed ceramic tile.
 Porcelain is the hardest and densest — making it the most impervious to moisture.

 But it can be a budget-killer if you've got a lot of floor.
-(Most glazed ceramic tile costs about $2 a square foot.
-Porcelain can cost double that — or more.)
+(Ceramic tile is heat-hardened clay finished with a protective glaze and costs 80 cents to $6 per square foot.
+Porcelain tile costs $3 to $9 per square foot.)

 #5 Stainless Steel Sinks

 Stainless steel may feel a bit, well, basic, but there's a reason it's always around.

 In addition to complementing both modern digs and country kitchens, it outperforms solid surfacing, acrylic, enameled steel, and cast iron in resisting stains, abrasions, high heat, and sharp impacts, like from a tumbling knife.